Staunton chess set: Marketing

 Cooke was the editor for the Illustrated London News, where Staunton published chess articles.
 He convinced the champion to endorse the chess set.

 Staunton not only endorsed the product for Jaques of London but promoted it to an extraordinary degree including the lambasting and derision of any other design of chessmen then proposed.
 The Staunton, as it became known, became available to the general public on 29 September 1849.
 The Staunton style was soon the standard on which most tournament playing pieces have been made and used around the world ever since.
-The low cost of the Staunton set allowed the masses to purchase sets and helped to popularize the game of chess.
+The low cost of the Staunton set allowed the masses to purchase sets and helped to popularise the game of chess.

-The Staunton set obtained the stamp of approval of FIDE, the World Chess Federation, when in 1924 it was selected as their choice of set, for use in all future international chess tournaments.
+Staunton chess sets always had a cross on top of the king and the bishop's mitre design.
+These two aspects make it a Christianised chess set.
+Therefore, in non-Christian or socialist countries such as Yugoslavia and the Soviet Union, other designs were preferred or the Staunton design was altered to be without religious symbols.
+For example, the Dubrovnik chess set from Yugoslavia used in the 1950 World Chess Olympiad, Fisher's favourite set, was purposely designed to be without religious symbols.
+Similarly, many Soviet chess sets such as Latvian and Baku designs did not have the king's cross or bishop's mitre.

 Variants

-There are 17 recognized variants derived from the original 1849 Staunton chess set, classified as follows:
+There are 17 recognised variants derived from the original 1849 Staunton chess set, sorted by date: